Tony McCarthy Recordings: Kount 5 Plus 2

 Kount 5 Plus 2 were a group consisting of five men and two women.
 They appeared on New Zealand's New Faces in the final heat of the variety competition.
 Their single "Anybody There" was followed by "Tomorrow's Child".

 Tui Fox

-Tui Fox aka Tui Hemana was a singer from Hato Paora who performed in both New Zealand and Fiji.
+Tui Fox Tui Hemana was a singer from Hato Paora who performed in both New Zealand and Fiji.
 He appeared on television during the 1970s.
 When Fox was a young singer, he competed against an equally young Bunny Walters at Joe Brown's Search for Stars.
 The event was held at the Rotorua Soundshell in 1969.
 Fox won the final, and Walters came in second.
 His single "You Can't Stop Love" bw "Only A Fool Breaks His Own Heart" was released on the Joe Brown label around 1970.
 "You Can't Stop Love" was one of nine songs listed among recordings by Bunny Walters, Stan White and Nash Chase as eligible for the Golden Disc Awards.
 His single "Bounce Baby Bounce" bw "Les Bicyclettes de Belsize" was released in 1974.
 "Bounce Baby Bounce" by Fox appears on the Māori Showbands, Balladeers & Pop Stars various artists compilation.